massimocaprinali/cloud-foundry-public/liberty-optionsForPushing.md

 ```
 {: codeblock}

-After the server directory is ready, you can deploy it to {{site.data.keyword.Bluemix_notm}}.
+After the server directory is ready, you can deploy it to {{site.data.keyword.cloud_notm}}.

 ```
     ibmcloud cf push <yourappname> -p defaultServer